deepakshingavi/S3-compaction/README.md

 ## Overview

-This AWS Glue job utility is designed to perform **S3 compaction** of plain Parquet files stored in Amazon S3 and managed via the **AWS Glue Data Catalog**.
+This AWS Glue job utility is designed to perform **In-Place S3 compaction** of plain Parquet files stored in Amazon S3 and managed via the **AWS Glue Data Catalog**.
 It merges small files from partitions of a Glue Catalog table into larger, optimized Parquet files to improve query performance and reduce costs.

 ---